douglascraigschmidt/LiveLessons/Java8/README.md

 . ex31 - This example demonstrates how the Java volatile type
          qualifier can be used to enable two threads to alternate printing "ping" and "pong".

+. ex32 - This example shows several techniques for concatenating a
+         list of strings together multiple times via Java Streams and RxJava.